himanshub16/dotfiles/README.md

 # MyScripts
 Scripts to automate most common tasks that I perform in daily life.
-Like a SysAdmin, automate and stay lazy. :P
+Yeah, like a SysAdmin, automate and stay lazy. :P
 =======================================================================================

 # net_check.sh